Blightmud/Blightmud/resources/help/lua_timers.md

 ***blight:get_timer_ids()***

-Returns a list of all timer ids
+- Returns a list of all timer ids

 ***blight:clear_timers()***

-Remove all timers
+Removes all timers